markjprice/cs10dotnet6/errata.md

 Meanwhile, we have to implement our own custom `JsonConverter` classes, like **Jørn H. Dalvik (jornhd)** suggests in the comments: https://github.com/dotnet/runtime/issues/53539#issuecomment-965275504

+> **DO NOT USE THIS IN PRODUCTION CODE.** Any implementation you use could be different from the official implementation so it is likely to break if you serialize data today with a customer implementation and then try to deseralize it with the official one later.

 I have used Jørn's code to add a new class file to the code solutions that defines converters for `DateOnly` and `DateOnly?`, as shown in the following code:

 ```cs